gogoex/bulletproofs/README.md

     $ C1' = C1 - 1H $
     $ C2' = C2 - 2H $
     $ C3' = C3 - 4H $
-1. Create below 3 range proofs
+1. Create below 3 ring signatures
     $ \lbrace C1, C1' \rbrace $
     $ \lbrace C2, C2' \rbrace $
     $ \lbrace C3, C3' \rbrace $
-1. If all ranges proofs are valid, the value is inside the range.
+1. If all ring signatures are valid, the value is inside the range.
 If not, the value is outside the range.

 ## Inner-Product Range Proof
 Range proof explained in Bulletproofs paper.